harvardinformatics/python-intensive/Python-Part1.md

 These concepts form the basis of programming in any language (though the syntax will vary), however one cannot make more than very simple programs using these types of instructions alone.

 In order to write complex programs that take these basic concepts and allow them to be executed based on the **conditions** of the data within a program, and to automate the **repetition** of certain instructions, we need to learn the syntax that allows us to control the flow of the program.
-That is where we will begin on Day 2!
+That is where we will begin in Part 2 of the workshop!

 ### Operators table